 The four major housing problems recognized by HUD are a lack of complete kitchen facilities, a lack complete plumbing facility, more than one occupant per room (overcrowding), and cost burden greater than 30 percent.
 Severe housing problems include more than 1.5 occupants per room and a cost burden greater than 50 percent.
 Concentration is the degree to which a specific population, housing type, or socioeconomic condition is clustered or overrepresented within a particular geographic area, such as a neighborhood or census tract.

-The following figures show areas in Merced where housing problems are concentrated for extremely low income, low income, and moderate-income households with any of the four severe housing problems.
+At the end of this Section, Figures 17 through 19 show areas in Merced where housing problems are concentrated for extremely low income, low income, and moderate-income households with any of the four severe housing problems.